DavidLabett/RAG-CLI-Tool/plan.md

 - ✅ **Phase 3: Additional Commands** - COMPLETED

-  - ✅ `query` command implemented for one-shot queries
   - ✅ `status` command implemented for system status
-  - ✅ `ragchat` command implemented with conversation history support and model selection (renamed from 'chat')
+  - ✅ `rag` command implemented with conversation history support and model selection (renamed from 'chat' to 'ragchat' to 'rag')
   - ✅ `llm` command implemented for direct LLM chat without RAG
   - ✅ Model configuration added to appsettings.json (CLI.LlmModel)
   - ✅ ChatService renamed to RagChatService for clarity